sdesai/rxjs-webpack-test/README.md

 ## Other Potential Solutions

-1. Add a 'webpack' entry to package.json, to point to rx/dist/rx.
+1. Add a `webpack` entry to package.json, to point to `rx/dist/rx` as the entry point for `rx`

 ## Work Arounds

-1. Use webpack's:
+* Use webpack's alias.resolve support to workaround the RxJS packaging bug.

 ```
 module.exports = {